thomheymann/Attempt-Component/README.markdown

 Deletes all failed attempts for a certain action

 ### cleanup()
 Deletes all expired failed attempts from the database.
-This should be run via CakeShell every now and then.
+This should be run via CakeShell (ideally as a CRON job) every now and then.

 Schema